cryptomall/Bitterape/README.md

     ) external;
 }

-contract BitterApe is Context, IERC20, Ownable {
+contract Bitter is Context, IERC20, Ownable {
     using SafeMath for uint256;
     using Address for address;